On the Convergence of critical points of the Ambrosio-Tortorelli functional

 The Mumford-Shah functional is well known as a theoretical tool to approach image segmentation \cite{Mumford_Shah_1985, Marroquin_Mitter_Poggio_1987,Mumford_Shah_1989}.
 It is also at the heart of the Francfort-Marigo model in fracture mechanics \cite{Francfort_Marigo_1998}, and the numerical {implementation} of this model heavily relies on Ambrosio-Tortorelli type functionals \cite{Bourdin_2007}.
 The use of such phase-field approximation in numerics is usually justified through $\Gamma$-convergence theory.
-In terms of the functionals defined above, it states that $AT_\e$ $\Gamma$-converges in the $[L^2(\O)]^2$-topology as $\e\to0$ towards the Mumford-Shah functional (see e.g.\ the seminal paper \cite{Ambrosio_Tortorelli_1992} and Proposition \ref{prop:lsc} below for the proof of the lower bound inequality).
+In terms of the functionals defined above, it states that $AT_\e$ $\Gamma$-converges in the $[L^2(\O)]^2$-topology as $\e\to0$ towards the Mumford-Shah functional (see e.g.\ the seminal paper \cite{Ambrosio_Tortorelli_1992})

 As a consequence, the fundamental theorem of $\Gamma$-convergence ensures the convergence of global minimizers \( (u_\e,v_\e)\) of $AT_\e$ to $(u,1)$ as $\e\to0$ where \(u \in SBV^2(\O)\) is a global minimizer of $MS$.
 This result is of course of importance, but it is somehow not fully satisfactory.
 Beyond the fact that the use of global minimizers in the models mentioned above remains under debate, this convergence result does not really provide a rigorous justification of the numerical simulations based on {the} Ambrosio-Tortorelli {functional}.
 One particular feature of $AT_\e$ is its lack of convexity due to the nonconvex coupling term $v^2|\nabla u|^2$ with respect to the pair $(u,v)$.
 This is a high obstacle to reach global minimizers through a numerical method.
 An idea employed in the context of image segmentation or fracture mechanics consists in performing an alternate minimization algorithm, see \cite{BFM}.